Overview

 Requirements for the training:

-• Participate actively during the live virtual session (3 hours) and share mentoring experiences.
+• Participate actively during the live Zoom session and share mentoring experiences.

 • Answer follow-up surveys about the outcomes and impact of this training on your mentees.